 Most people know Don Norman as a bird guy, but he actually has a background in botany.
 Starting in 1994 when Don was hired to do bird surveys at Fort Lewis, he has been connecting the birds in plots he surveyed to the plants he measured in those plots.
 Lots of plots.
-If you visit Don’s house in Richmond Beach, where most of the nursery is located, you can see some of what he learned in practice.
-[Don seen here collecting milkweed in eastern Oregon, with a Common Nighthawk chick, captured on the beach in Lafourche Parish this past summer in Louisiana, while working for the Barataria Terrebonne National Estuary Program]
+When Don is not here, he is working in Louisiana on the Deep Horizon (BP) oil spill restoration), volunteering with Ilia State University in the Republic of Georgia or out rambling in the NW [Photos show collecting milkweed in eastern Oregon, looking for Black Grouse in the Caucasus Mountains in the Republic of Georgia, and teaching a Common Nighthawk chick to catch bugs!].

 Don is a board member of the Puget Sound Bird Observatory, a member of the Washington Native Plant Society, and has used permaculture methods to create a productive and wildlife friendly backyard.
-His yard is a designated Backyard Wildlife Sanctuary as established by the WDFW and the National Wildlife Federation.
-It was been featured in Audubon Magazine 3/2002 pg.64-Going the Extra Yard (pg.70, see “Wooing the Wildlife”).
+Don’s re-design of his yard has started, so stop by for the process.